-The Mooloolah River Interchange upgrade will deliver a safe, efficient and effective transport network to meet the current and future transport needs of the Sunshine Coast.
+The Sunshine Motorway, Mooloolah River Interchange upgrade will deliver a safe, efficient and effective transport network to meet the current and future transport needs of the Sunshine Coast.

-In addition to improved transport capacity, reliability and safety, the Mooloolah River Interchange will also improve access for local communities in the Mooloolaba, Mountain Creek and Birtinya areas, and improve active transport connectivity.
+In addition to improved transport capacity, reliability and safety, the Mooloolah River Interchange will also improve access and active transport connectivity for local communities in the Birtinya, Mountain Creek and Mooloolaba areas.

 - Improves safety

 - Reduces peak hour congestion

 - Reduces travel time

 The first stage of this project will include a:

 - new road overpass to provide a more direct and efficient connection from Nicklin Way to Brisbane Road at Mooloolaba